All About Astro.com

 My travails began when I remounted the scope and checked collimation.
 Surprisingly, the scope couldn't be collimated because my method no longer seemed to work - using a "Tak collimator" requires the sight of an annulus of light through the colimator, but something was wrong.
 The annulus was missing.

-Thinking I might be missing a spacer in the optical train during collimation, I went ahead and started imaging with it.
+Thinking I might be missing a spacer in the optical train during collimation (I learned afterward that I wasn't), I went ahead and started imaging with it.
 Unfortunately, defocused images showed a severe intrusion into the light cone, which only got worse the farther I went off the optical axis.
 Nothing changed from the old setup - same SBIG STL-series camera, same spacers, same everything.
 And of course when I put the bigger FLI PL-16803 camera on it, the bigger chip just made the optical problems even worse.
 Below are equally in and out of focus images showing the issues.

 Call the manufacturer, right?
 Well, sure, only now, RCOS was out of business!